 Our Pyramid Promise: Your experience will be Clean, Safe, and Fun, following all the CDC guidelines.
 Click here to find out more about what we’re doing to keep you safe.

 Visit our blog for behind-the-scenes updates, contests, games and the latest from Moody Gardens.

-6.28.16 Shark U Week at Moody Gardens!
+07.30.19 - Shark U Week Returns to Moody Gardens

 Whether it is a corporate event with a catered dinner, a group outing to visit the Moody Gardens attractions, or your child’s sixth birthday party with a surprise visit from a real penguin, the staff at Moody Gardens knows how to make your group event special and memorable.
 Special packages are available for groups of 20 or more.

 Moody Gardens invites you to Be A Reefer to help save coral reefs.
 An international effort is underway to increase awareness and combat a disease that is rapidly killing the Florida Reef Tract, the third largest coral reef system in the world.
 Moody Gardens’ new Coral Rescue Lab will be used to propagate coral as it focuses on species being impacted by this disease.

 The Association of Zoos and Aquariums (AZA), selected Moody Gardens to participate in this vital project to help save corals native to the Florida Reef Tract as one of 60 institutions from 21 states and Canada.

 “We are excited and honored to be selected as one of the institutions that are being entrusted with the care of these corals,” said Greg Whittaker, Moody Gardens Animal Husbandry Manager.